cloudfoundry-attic/bosh-lite/README.md

 	git clone https://github.com/cloudfoundry/cf-release
     ```

 1. Decide which final release of Cloud Foundry you wish to deploy by looking at in the [releases directory of cf-release](https://github.com/cloudfoundry/cf-release/tree/master/releases).
-At the time of this writing, cf-149 is the most recent.
+At the time of this writing, cf-169 is the most recent.
 We will use that as the example, but you are free to substitute any future release.

-1. Check out the desired revision of cf-release, (eg, 149)
+1. Check out the desired revision of cf-release, (eg, 169)

     ````
     cd ~/workspace/cf-release
     ./update
-    git checkout v149
+    git checkout v169
     ````

+1. Upload final release

+Use the version that matches the tag you checked out.
+For v169 you would use: releases/cf-169.yml

+    ```
+    bosh upload release releases/cf-<version>.yml
+    ```
+If the BOSH binary was not found and you use RVM, BOSH was most likely installed into the bosh-lite gemset.
+Switch to the gemset before uploading:

+    ```
+    rvm gemset use bosh-lite
+    bundle
+    bosh upload release releases/cf-<version>.yml
+    ```

-1. Use the make_manifest_spiff script to create a cf manifest.
-This step
-assumes you have cf-release checked out to ~/workspace.
-Note that you can have
-it checked out to somewhere else, but you have to set the BOSH_RELEASES_DIR
+1. Use the `make_manifest_spiff` script to create a cf manifest.
+This step assumes you have cf-release checked out in ~/workspace.
+If you have cf-release checked out to somewhere else, you have to update the `BOSH_RELEASES_DIR`
-environment variable to something other than its default value of ~/workspace.
-It requires that cf-release is checked out the tag matching the final release you wish to deploy so that the templates used by make_manifest_spiff match the code you are deploying.
+ +environment variable.
+The script also requires that cf-release is checked out with the tag matching the final release you wish to deploy so that the templates used by `make_manifest_spiff` match the code you are deploying.

-    make_manifest_spiff will target your BOSH Lite Director, find the UUID, create a manifest stub and run spiff to generate a manifest at manifests/cf-manifest.yml.
-(If this fails, try updating Spiff)
+    `make_manifest_spiff` will target your BOSH Lite Director, find the UUID, create a manifest stub and run spiff to generate a manifest at manifests/cf-manifest.yml.
+If this fails, try updating Spiff.

     ```
     cd ~/workspace/bosh-lite